Heirloom tomatoes offer colour, flavour and endless variety, and more and more wonderful varieties are becoming available locally.

 ‘Mortgage Lifter’ is a giant of a tomato, with each fruit potentially weighing up to 1kg.
 It was first grown in the era of the Great Depression in America, by a West Virginian mechanic who needed a new source of income as people were no longer repairing their cars.
 He selected the four tomato plants he had with the largest fruit, and repeatedly crossed them until each fruit was big enough to feed a family of six, or so he claimed.
 He paid off his mortgage in only four years, just by selling these tomatoes!

-At the other end of the scale in terms of size is ‘Blondkopfchen’, a little yellow tomato that produces huge numbers of fruit on cascading trusses.
+‘Blondkopfchen’ is on the other end of the scale in terms of size.
+It’s a little yellow tomato that produces huge numbers of fruit on cascading trusses.
 It’s great for salads or snacks, and the fruit is lovely and sweet with a thin skin.
 It is indeterminate and needs staking.

 If you want something very different, try one of the black tomato varieties, such as ‘True Black Brandywine’.
 The fruit is very flavourful and large, and the dark colour of the fruit makes it really interesting on the table.